kelly/node-matrix/README.md

-# A 64 pixel LED matrix for node.js
+# pixel matrix for node.js